NCAR/DART/models/noah/README.rst

 efforts with **wrf_hydro**.
 Experiments to perform data assimilation strictly with the NOAH-MP model have been run at the University of Texas at Austin by **Jingjing Liang**.
 We know other people are using DART and NOAH-MP.
-_**However, we have not had the chance to update the documentation for the Manhattan release.**_ Consequently, we readily welcome any advice on how to improve the documentation and heartily encourage participation.
+*however, we have not had the chance to update the documentation for the Manhattan release.* Consequently, we readily welcome any advice on how to improve the documentation and heartily encourage participation.